lukejharmon/lanyon/chapters_preref/temp.md

 Using optimization algorithms we find a ML solution at $\hat{\sigma}_{ML}^2 = 0.08804487$ and $\hat{\bar{z}}(0) = 4.640571$, with $lnL = -78.04942$.
 Importantly, the solution is located with only 10 likelihood calculations.
 I have plotted the path through parameter space taken by Newton’s method when searching for the optimum in Figure 4.4.
 Notice two things: first, that the function starts at some point and heads uphill on the likelihood surface until an optimum is found; and second, that this calculation requires many fewer steps (and much less time) than calculating the likelihood for a wide range of parameter values.

 ![Figure 4.4.
 Likelihood surface for the evolution of mammalian body mass using the data from Garland [-@Garland1992-kv].
 Shown here is the path taken by the optimization algorithm to find the peak of the likelihood surface.
-The last five steps of this ten-step algorithm are too close together to be seen in this figure.]({{ site.baseurl }}/images/figure4-4.png)
+The last five steps of this ten-step algorithm are too close together to be seen in this figure.](../images/figure4-4.png)